The 1031 Trap

 Bite the Bullet?

 Paying 20 cents on the dollar to the IRS is definitely better than jeopardizing 100 cents on the dollar exchanging into a dumb deal.
 Sometimes the bite isn’t too bad, especially if the investor has losses carried over from another deal.
-On the other hand, it’s possible the tax bite for selling without an exchange can be very harsh, equaling most of the equity available upon the sale.
-If someone successfully deferred tax on gains while depreciating the building basis to zero, the case and pressure to do a 1031 can be severe.
+On the other hand, the tax bite for selling without an exchange can be very harsh, equaling most of the equity available upon the sale.
+If someone successfully deferred tax on gains while depreciating the building basis to zero, the tax bill and pressure to do a 1031 can be severe.
 Then, you do the best you can.

 Want to dig deeper?